caroleolivier/caroleolivier.github.io/_posts/2017-11-21-javascript-modules.md

 });
 ```

 So Babel transpiles ES6 modules to "something" well defined (AMD, CommonJS, etc...), this is great.
 However, where is the implementation of that "something" coming from?
-In the default configuration, `exports` and `require` must be defined somewhere, else whatever is executing my JavaScript (browser, node environment) won't be able to run it (except if there is some runtime magic I don't know about which would only half surprise me).
+In the default configuration, `exports` and `require` must be defined somewhere, otherwise whatever is executing my JavaScript (browser, node environment) won't be able to run it (except if there is some runtime magic I don't know about which would only half surprise me).
 <br/>
 So let's have a look at webpack, the other tool I use in my setup.